 As many of you know, I am a mother of pregnancy loss and many of my family members, including my sister is a parent of infant loss.
 Stillbirth is still a very taboo topic and awareness needs to be spread about it.
 Many people are still not familiar with the term and instead, refer to it as miscarriage.

-A stillbirth is defined as the birth of an infant that has died in the womb, after having survived through at least the first 20 weeks of pregnancy, earlier instances being regarded as miscarriage.
+A stillbirth is defined as the birth of an infant that has died in the womb, after having survived through at least the first 20 weeks of pregnancy.
 According to national vital statistics reports, stillbirth effects approximately 1% of all pregnancies, and each year about 24,000 babies are stillborn in the United States.
 CDC

 - women ages 35 or older

 - women who smoke cigarettes while pregnant

 - medical conditions (eg: diabetes or high blood pressure)

 However, despite knowing factors that may increase the risks, more research needs to be done.
 For women like me, who’ve experienced stillbirths, I find it extremely upsetting that professionals have not included other factors (such as: pharmaceuticals) into their studies.
 I’m even more disappointed that many people are not aware of it at all.
 Shortly after Carmelo’s death, I notified my insurance provider to let them know that he had passed away.
 At that time I realized just how taboo it’s viewed as.
 I had to repetitively explain to the representative that my son did not have a birth certificate and why.

 The bottom line is this —mothers of angel babies have a right to ask questions.
 We have the right to raise awareness about our losses, and encourage each other to speak up about topics like infant and pregnancy loss.

 Infant and Pregnancy Loss Awareness Day